antonbabenko/pre-commit-terraform/src/pre_commit_terraform/README.md

 When the Git repository is `pip install`ed, this [import package] becomes available for use within respective Python interpreter instance.
 It can be imported and sub-modules can be imported through the dot-syntax.
-Additionally, the modules within are able to import the neighboring ones using relative imports that have a leading dot in them.
+Additionally, the modules within can import the neighboring ones using relative imports that have a leading dot in them.

-It additionally implements a [runpy interface], meaning that its name can be passed to `python -m` in order to invoke the CLI.
+It additionally implements a [runpy interface], meaning that its name can be passed to `python -m` to invoke the CLI.
 This is the primary method of integration with the [`pre-commit` framework] and local development/testing.

 The layout allows for having several Python modules wrapping third-party tools, each having an argument parser and being a subcommand for the main CLI